Caleta de Fuste Travel Guide

 Shopping

 Caleta de Fuste is a well-equipped tourist hub with a decent selection of shops and boutiques.
-There is a new shopping complex near the golf course which has a cinema and bowling alley as well as some good shops.
-Tourists will be able to find all they need and indulge in some recreational shopping if the urge takes them.
+The shopping complex near the golf course has a cinema and bowling alley as well as some good shops.

 Restaurants

 The long main street of the town is lined with low-rise buildings containing several restaurants and bars, which provide a good selection for tourists.
-Caleta de Fuste's top-rated eateries include Fado Rock Steak House and Risto Pizza La Torre.
+Fado Rock Steak House is among Caleta de Fuste's top-rated eateries.

 Nightlife

-The resort has a varied nightlife, with after-dark entertainment including live music, dancing venues and activities like karaoke.
-For a good night out in Caleta de Fuste, stop in at Mappy's Bar.
-If visitors want to partake in the nightlife, it is a good idea to ensure that their accommodation is close to the town centre, as the ever-expanding nature of the resort can mean they are staying quite far from the entertainment hub.
+The resort has a varied nightlife, with after-dark entertainment including live music, dancing venues and activities such as karaoke.
+If visitors want to partake in the nightlife, it's a good idea to ensure that their accommodation is close to the town centre, as the ever-expanding nature of the resort can mean they are staying quite far from the entertainment hub.

 Holiday activities

 There are numerous water sports on offer, including boat trips, scuba diving and snorkelling, and even undersea excursions in a submarine.
-The waters of the region are renowned for their population of dolphins and turtles, an exciting prospect for visitors.
+The waters of the region are renowned for their population of dolphins and turtles, which is an exciting prospect for visitors.
 Other activities include things such as golf, bowling and hiking.
-There is a castle in the main harbour area which was built in 1743, but otherwise not much in the way of historical or architectural attractions; however, there is great potential for excursions to nearby sites of interest if visitors can arrange transport.
+There's a castle in the main harbour area that was built in 1743, but otherwise visitors won't find much in the way of historical or architectural attractions.
+However, there are some wonderful excursions to nearby sites of interest if visitors can arrange transport.

 Any negatives?